You don't want to leave anything someone could exploit

 If you’re a Mac user, we have the following recommendations:

 Active@ KillDisk for Mac – The free version allows you to wipe a drive using the One Pass Zeros data wiping standard.
 If you need more secure methods, including the DoD option, you’ll have to purchase the app.

 For OS X users, you should try to use the built-in Disk Utility to securely wipe your Mac hard drive.
 We talk about that down below in Step 2a.

 Needless to say, back up all important files before you proceed.
 You can copy-paste all your data to a temporary location outside of the drive you’re wiping.

 Explore your backup options.
 In Windows 10, go to Windows Settings > Update & Security > Backup.
 Here you’ll find several options for backing up your files.

 Be sure to have all your product information on-hand.
-Make sure you secure serial numbers for your Windows 7 OS, for example.
+Make sure you secure product keys for Windows, for example.
 You will need those if you’ll be reinstalling software on another machine down the line.

 Most sanitization programs are saved as an ISO image file.
 Simply copy-pasting the ISO file wouldn’t work.
-Look into how to burn an ISO file to a CD or flash drive if unsure how to continue.
+Read our guide on how to burn an ISO file to a CD or flash drive if unsure how to continue.